flagsoft/pdfbooklet/README.md

 ## Build and Install from Source with Xcode (IDE)

+(Tested with macOS 15.1.1 Sequoia with Xcode 16.0)

 1. open `pdfbooklet.xcproject` with Xcode
 2. Compile with `Product > Build`
-3. Export executable with: `Product > Archive` Then, save as etc. and choose a target folder
+3. Export executable with: `Product > Archive` Then, `Distribute Content > Custom, Next.
+Built Products, Next.
+Export As` and choose a target folder.
 4. Install with: `% cp [WHER-YOU-SAVED-YOUR-APP]/Products/usr/local/bin/pdfbooklet  /usr/local/bin`
 5. Test run it with:
 ```